SAP/odata-vocabularies/docs/v2-annotations.md

 maxpagesize|-|Maximum number of entities returned in an OData response.
 If more entities are included in the result of an OData request, the service applies server-driven paging. delta-link-validity|-|The maximum duration in seconds a delta link in an OData response remains valid.
 Afterwards, resources associated with the change tracking subscription may be cleaned up and will be no longer available. semantics|-|See table below

+#### <a name="combined-meaning"></a>Combined meaning of `updatable` and `updatable-path`

+The combined meaning of the annotations `updatable` and `updatable-path` is:
+* If an entity set is neither annotated with updatable nor updatable-path, its entities can be updated
+* If an entity set is annotated both with updatable and updatable-path, the service is broken and the client should assume that entities in this set cannot be updated
+* If an entity set is annotated with updatable=true, its entities can be updated
+* If an entity set is annotated with updatable=false, its entities cannot be updated
+* If an entity set is annotated with updatable-path, its entities can be updated depending on the value of the Boolean property identified with this path expression:
+* * If updatable-path points to a property that does not exist, the service is broken and the client should assume that the entity cannot be updated
+* * If updatable-path points to a property that does not have the type Edm.Boolean, the service is broken and the client should assume that the entity cannot be updated
+* * If updatable-path points to a property of type Edm.Boolean that exists, and this property has the value true, the entity can be updated
+* * If updatable-path points to a property of type Edm.Boolean that exists, and this property has the value false, the entity cannot be updated
+* * If updatable-path points to a property of type Edm.Boolean that exists, and this property has the value null, the service does not know whether the property can be updated.
+Semantically such a service is broken and the client should assume that the entity cannot be updated

+The same rules apply to the combination of `deletable` and `deletable-path` on entity sets and the combination of `creatable` and `creatable-path` on navigation properties.

 #### <a name="EntitySet-sapsemantics"></a>Attribute `sap:semantics`